How to Stretch to Loosen Up Your Hips

 Click here to see a video example (along with other ways to utilize the foam roller to loosen your hips).

 This stretch is a great way to start your stretching because it warms up your hip flexors.
-Tight hip flexors often lead to lower back pain, so stretching them can not only loosen your hips, but decrease lower back pain.
+Tight hip flexors often lead to lower back pain, so stretching them not only loosens your hips but decreases lower back pain.

 To do this stretch, kneel on a yoga mat, towel, or even on the carpet.
 When kneeling, move your right leg forward so your right foot is on the floor and your right knee is bent at a 90-degree angle.
 You should now be in a kneeling lunge.